EJDC Court Orders to Effect Filing Requirements

 On October 2, 2019, the Eighth Judicial District Court filed an order in the administrative matter of procedures related to conformity to applicable filing requirements.
 See Administrative Order 19-05 (AO 19-05) available as PDF file to download: EJDC-AO-19-05.

-The order address issues related to the supervising of administrative business of the Eighth Judicial District Court, ensuring the quality and continuity of its services, supervising its calendar, reassigning cases as convenience or necessity requires, assuring the court’s duties are timely and orderly performed, and otherwise facilitating the business of the court.
+The order addresses issues related to the supervising of administrative business of the Eighth Judicial District Court, ensuring the quality and continuity of its services, supervising its calendar, reassigning cases as convenience or necessity requires, assuring the court’s duties are timely and orderly performed, and otherwise facilitating the business of the court.

 The order addresses concerns of conformity with the 2019 amendments to the Nevada Rules of Civil Procedure, Nevada Rules of Appellate Procedure, and Nevada Electronic Filing and Conversion Rules.